This information is relevant to people who live in the UK.

 - Ask the pharmacist for clear instructions on how to take it

-- If you find the patient information leaflet difficult to read, ask for one in large print
+- If you find the packet leaflet difficult to read because the type is too small, ask for one in large print

 - If the packaging is difficult for you to open or handle, ask the pharmacist to change it

-- Ask the pharmacist if they sell Dosette boxes or something similar.
-These keep your medicine organised and help you to make sure that you take the right ones at the right time
+- Ask the pharmacist if they sell dosette boxes or something similar.
+These keep your medicines organised and may help you to take the right ones at the right time

 - Contact the Disabled Living Foundation for information about other special pill containers or alarms that you can buy.
 These can be used to remind you to take your medicine